metacpan/metacpan-cpan-extracted/distros/W/WebService-ValidSign/README.md

 # DESCRIPTION

 A module that uses the ValidSign API to create/upload and sign documents.
-This module is in ALPHA state and is subject to change at any given moment without notice.

 # ATTRIBUTES

-This module extends [WebService::ValidSign::API::Constructor](https://metacpan.org/pod/WebService::ValidSign::API::Constructor) and all of its attributes.
+This module extends [WebService::ValidSign::API::Constructor](https://metacpan.org/pod/WebService%3A%3AValidSign%3A%3AAPI%3A%3AConstructor) and all of its attributes.

 - secret